Tuesday, September 06, 2022

 To be fair, that is one cheap-ass-looking pack of tarot cards.

 You know the deal; each one of the passengers on the train gets a reading, which then turns into a separate horror short. and the whole thing ends with a shock to cap off the framing device.
-It's well constructed and actually answers some of the questions you assume are just going to be left dangling, so good on scriptwriter Milton Subotski, an Amicus regular.
+It's well-constructed, and actually answers some of the questions you assume are just going to be left dangling, so good on scriptwriter Milton Subotski, one of the Amicus founders.

 Next comes a goofy science fiction tale of... a killer ivy plant.
-It's played completely straight while still having a houseplant turning ominously towards the camera with the appropriate musical sting, or first a leafy shadow and then the vine itself approaching an unsuspecting victim shot like you would shoot an approaching gloved hand holding a knife.
+It's played completely straight while still indulging in a scene of a houseplant turning ominously towards the camera with the appropriate musical sting, or showing first a leafy shadow and then the vine itself approaching an unsuspecting victim - all filmed and framed as if it were an approaching gloved hand holding a knife.

-What makes it extra special is that the victim goes out to get some scientists to help out, and they provide some scientific-sounding exposition with absolute seriousness - the tone reminds me of...
-I guess rival studio Hammer's Quatermass films, but not nearly as good.
+What makes it extra special is that the victim goes out to get some scientists to help out, and they then provide some running scientific-sounding commentary with utter solemnity.
+The tone reminds me of rival studio Hammer's Quatermass films, but not nearly as good.

-The third movie is the story of a Jazz musician who while on the West Indies spies on a Voodoo ritual and decides to steal Damballa's sacred music to use in his compositions.
-It's got one of the best (and most overtly comedic) gags in the movie and three musical numbers.
+The third short is the story of a Jazz musician who, while on the West Indies, spies on a Voodoo ritual and decides to steal Damballa's sacred music to use in his compositions.
+It's got one of the best (and most overtly comedic) gags in the movie and three fun musical numbers.

 It's also pretty safe to say this was very cheesy even at the time it was released.
-It obviously hasn't aged very well, being pretty exploitative and all, but I don't think many would take offense at it anyhow: the white protagonist is an absolute dick throughout and clearly deserves his comeuppance.
-The problem is that when it finally comes it's ridiculously underwhelming.
+It obviously hasn't aged very well, racism aside, but I don't think many would take offense at it anyhow: the white protagonist is an absolute dick throughout and clearly deserves his comeuppance.
+The problem is that when his just desert finally comes it's ridiculously underwhelming.
 Easily my least favorite out of these.

 But that's all right, because next we finally get to Christopher Lee's fate.
 He plays the caricature of a smug, snobbish art critic with maximum relish (here and in the framing device) and it's a blast to see him having so much fun with the character.

-After thoroughly insulting an artist played by Michael Gough (British horror icon, Tim Burton regular, but best known in this house as Dr Flammond), the artist turns back the tables on the critic with a prank that exposes him as a sham.
+After thoroughly insulting an artist played by Michael Gough (British horror icon, Tim Burton regular, but best known in this house as Dr Flammond from Top Secret!), the artist turns back the tables on the critic with a prank that exposes him as a sham.

 The artist is a less than gracious victor, and his constant barbs drive the critic to murder.
 But after death the artist's hand comes back from the grave, slowly clawing its way towards the critic.
-There's some great effects work here with a mechanical severed hand that can actually crawl, in addition to the creative framing that you'd expect so they can use a real hand.
+There's some great effects work here with a mechanical severed hand that can actually crawl, in addition to the creative framing you'd expect that allowed them to use a real hand.

 This is an excellent segment - just the acting alone, both from Lee and Gough, would make it great, but it's also a cool, fun (if derivative) little story that actually has themes and some depth.
 Great stuff.

 The last story features a very young Donald Sutherland as half of a newlywed couple who starts suspecting that his bride may be a vampire.
-It's a very plain, plodding tale that ends with a fun twist, but honestly even at fifteen minutes it drags a bit.
+It's a very plain, plodding tale that ends with a fun twist, but honestly it drags a bit even at fifteen minutes.

-And then the movie is done, after a final catchup with the six train passengers.
-The twist (because of course there's a twist!) is predictable, but it actually makes more sense than these things usually do, and is effectively creepy.
+And then the movie is done after a final catchup with the six train passengers.
+The twist (because of course there's a twist!) is predictable, but it makes sense and is effectively creepy.

-The effects, with a couple of exceptions aren't great, and the cinematography, save again for a couple of neat shots (there's a rotating shot in the first story that I liked) doesn't really call attention to itself.
-It's... fine.
+The effects, with a couple of exceptions aren't great, and the cinematography, save again for a couple of neat shots (there's a rotating shot in the first story that I liked) doesn't really call attention to itself; That's a bit of a shame, as director Freddie Francis was also a cinematographer with a pretty stellar record (he shot The Elephant Man for David Lynch).
 As is usual for this timeframe, no gore - just bright red splatters of blood, used very sparingly.

 No comments: